Toyexstars/LITA_Class_Documentation/README.md

  [Recommendation](#recommendation)

 ### Project Overview
 This Data Analyis Project aims to showcase new skilled I acquired as a Data Analyst while receiving training from Ladies In Tech Africa.
-By using Data Analyst Tools for data ingestion, transformation, modelling, visualization, analysis and presenting it for decision making.
+By using Data Analyst Tools for data ingestion, transformation, modelling, visualization, analysising and presenting it for decision making.

 ### Data Sources
 The primary source of Data used is Data.Sale.CSV and this is an open source data that can be freely downloaded from an open source online such as Kaggle or any other data repository site.